-1. Feel the soil with your finger or a chopstick.
+Feel the soil with your finger or a chopstick.

 "Use your finger like you would a cake test," McCullough says.
 Stick it about 2 inches into your plant's soil (a good way down your finger) and feel around.
 If the soil is totally dry to the touch, it needs water.
 If it's still wet, move on and wait to water another day.

 If you don't want to go by feel alone, you can also observe what your finger looks like after this little probe.
 "If you stick your finger in and there's water, you'll have some dirt on your finger when it comes up.
 If you don't, the soil is pretty dry."

 For those who don't want to get dirty, using a chopstick for this would work too.
 No matter the tool you're using for this method, it's important to really get in there.
 Don't just graze the surface level of the soil; get down to root level.

-2. Use a moisture probe.
+Use a moisture probe.

 For an extra level of assurance, you can buy a moisture probe.
 These small, inexpensive gadgets you can find online or in a garden store for under $10 are basically thermometers for your plants: They give you a quick reading on how much moisture the soil has on a scale of 1 to 10.
 Any less than a 3 and the soil is dry and needs to be watered.